Aru1771/Aws_Services_Zero_to_Hero/Route-53/route53.md

 * when i purchase a domine in Google domines at that time i will get default Name servers.
 * But we don't use these default Name Servers.
 * we have to use custome name servers fro our domine.
-* like in step 2 i have created a hosted zone for my domine at that time i will get New Name servers records in aws.
+* like in step 2 i have created a hosted zone for my domine at that time i will get New "Name servers" records in aws.
-* we have to copy those Name-servers from the Hosted Zone Provider like AWS and copy them into Domine registry website like google domine and past that into --> DNS --> UNDER custome name servers.
+* we have to copy those "Name-servers" from the Hosted Zone Provider like AWS and copy them into Domine registry website like google domine and past that into --> DNS --> UNDER custome name servers.
 * Then our domine use these custome NS. so the request will forworded to HostedZone in aws.

 Now set up a "**A Records**":